 VIPKID encourages teachers to participate in the “meet-ups” and network with other teachers, a great way to pick up tips for a better teaching experience.

-- VIPKID tells us that the pay is $15.00 – $22.00 per hour, but what you earn is actually based on the number of classes taught and incentives.
-Classes and related prep/review last 30 minutes so the base is $7.50 up to $11.00 per class plus incentives.
+- VIPKID tells us that the pay is $15.00 – $22.00 per hour, but what you earn is actually based on the number of classes taught and earned incentives.
+Classes last 25 minutes and the pre-class prep and after-class review takes about 5 minutes, making the base pay $7.50 up to $11.00 per class plus incentives.

 - Your base pay is based on your credentials and demo lesson performance.